o3de/o3de.org/content/docs/contributing/to-docs/style-guide/format.md

 ### Lists

-Use ordered lists when the order of the items is significant, such as a procedure of sequential steps.
-Use unordered lists if the order of the items is arbitrary, such as a list of assets.

 If the list is longer than four items, or if the list contains call-out shortcode or an image, add newlines between each list element to improve readability.

 #### Ordered lists

-Use `1.` to delineate items in ordered lists.
+Use ordered lists when the order of the items is significant, such as a procedure of sequential steps.
+For ease, you can use `1.` to delineate all items in ordered lists.
 Goldmark automatically numbers the items in the list.
-Ordered lists are used for procedures.

-Ordered list example:
+**Example**:

 ```markdown
 1. Step one